Riccardo Villa: Junior: 2022–2023

 In March 2023 Villa competed at the second Junior World Championships alongside Manuel Berettera and Tommaso Brugnami.
 On the first day of competition he helped Italy win the bronze medal behind Japan and China.
 During the all-around final Villa won bronze, 0.001 points ahead of Tomoharu Tsunogai and behind Qin Guohuan of China and Ángel Barajas of Colombia.
 Additionally Villa won bronze on rings and placed fifth on horizontal bar.

 Senior: 2025–present

 Villa made his senior international debut at the 2025 Koper World Challenge Cup where he placed fifth on rings and fourth on horizontal bar.
 He next competed at the 2025 World University Games alongside Lorenzo Bonicelli and Niccoló Vannucchi.
 They withdrew from the competition after Bonicelli suffered a serious neck injury when dismounting the rings.

+Villa competed at the 2026 Koper World Challenge Cup where he won gold on horizontal bar.